circonus-labs/circonus-gometrics/README.md

     //      of type httptrap,
     //      where the target/host is equal to metrics.InstanceId - see below
     //      and the check has a tag equal to metrics.SearchTag - see below
-    //
-    // if searching does not yield a result, an attempt will be made to create a new check.

     // an identifier for the 'group of metrics emitted by this process or service'
 	//metrics.InstanceId = "centos7.gmtest"          // default: 'hostname':'program name'

     // a specific tag which, when coupled with the instanceid serves to identify the
     // origin and/or grouping of the metrics
-    //metrics.SearchTag = "service:gometrics"       // default: service:'program name'
+    //metrics.SearchTag = "service:gmtest"          // default: service:'program name'

-    // if an applicable check is NOT found, an attempt will be made to automatically create one
+    // if an applicable check is NOT specified or found, an attempt will be made to automatically create one

     // "GROUP ID" for a specific broker from the Brokers page in circonus ui
     // metrics.BrokerGroupId = 58938                // default: random enterprise broker